cockroachdb/docs/v20.1/restore.md

 ### Users and privileges

-To restore your users and privilege [grants](grant.html), do a full cluster backup and restore the cluster to a fresh cluster with no user data.
+To restore your users and privilege [grants](grant.html), you can do a full cluster backup and restore the cluster to a fresh cluster with no user data.

-You can also backup the `system.users` table, and then [restore users and their passwords](#restoring-users-from-system-users-backup).
+If you are not doing a full cluster restore, the table-level privileges need to be granted to the users after the restore is complete.
+To do this, backup the `system.users` table, [restore users and their passwords](#restoring-users-from-system-users-backup), and then [grant](grant.html) the table-level privileges.

 ### Restore types